Quick answer

 Your SituationCorrect StructureRegistration Route

-Multiple shareholders, external investment, higher liability riskSp. z o.o. (limited liability company)S24 online system (PLN 250) or notary (PLN 1,000–2,000)
+Multiple shareholders, external investment, higher liability riskSp. z o.o. (limited liability company)an online system or notary route

 Non-EU national on Type A work permitNeither — Type A permits do not authorise self-employmentDo not register until permit status is confirmed by immigration lawyer